kubermatic/kubermatic/hack/ci/README.md

 * test that releasing code actually works, and
 * to provide test builds for internal purposes.

-## deploy-dev-asia.sh

-This script is used as a postsubmit job and updates the dev-asia seed cluster after every commit to main.

 ## deploy-dev.sh

 This script is used as a postsubmit job and updates the dev master cluster after every commit to main.

-## deploy-offline.sh

-This script is used as a postsubmit job and updates the offline test cluster.

-## deploy-run-2-lab-alpha.sh

-TBD

-## deploy-run-lab-stable.sh

-TBD

 ## deploy.sh